aldryn/aldryn-boilerplate-bootstrap3/docs/guidelines/comments.rst

 .. note::

     If peppering your code with lots of comments is good, then having zillions of comments in your code must be great, right?
 Not quite.
-Comments in code are a double edged sword, use them to describe what's being done not what you are thinking about.

-It doesn't make sense to comment every step you do in your program.
-Comments should discuss why something is done, its purpose and its goal.
-The code already shows how it is done, so commenting on this is redundant.
+It doesn't make sense to comment every step your code makes, or to comment on things that don't need to be explained.

+Comments in code should describe:

+- **what** is being done
+- **why** it's being done

+They do not need to describe:

+- **how** it is being done (the code already shows this)
+- what you are thinking about

 Section Comments
 ----------------